X-CASH-official/.github/CONTRIBUTING.md

 Contributors that wish to start working on an issue will have to write a short application on said issue discussion thread to describe how they plan on undertaking the bug/feature.

 The application message should contain:
-- A short summary of the contributor skills;
+- A short summary of the contributor skills & experience;
-- A broad idea of the process/method to correct the issue.
+- A broad idea of the approach to correct the issue, estimated time to completion.

 An X-Cash Foundation team member will then review the application and assign the issue to **one contributor**.